spkash-co-in/microservices-primer/README.md

 ***

 This is a demonstration of an application built with multiple collaborating microservices with service registartion and discovery.
-The following elements are combined together to produce a simple Product Master Data service.
+The following elements are combined together to produce a simple Product Master Data application.

+* Spring Cloud Netflix
 * Service Gateway - Zuul
 * Service Discovery/Registry - Eureka
+* Client Side Load Balancing - Ribbon
+* Circuit Breaker - Hystrix
 * Java Microservices with Spring Boot

 ![Microservices Architecture](https://github.com/spkash-co-in/microservices-primer/blob/master/microservices-arch.jpg)